Transients from ONe White-Dwarf - Neutron-Star/Black-Hole Mergers: Numerical Simulations

 We map the physical and nuclear compositional properties of WD-NS systems at the end of the simulations as inputs for the openly available radiative transfer code SuperNu \citep{Wollaeger2013,Wollaeger2014}.
 The SuperNu code stochastically solves the special-relativistic radiative transfer and diffusion equations to first order in $v/c$ in three dimensions by using computationally-efficient hybrid implicit Monte Carlo (IMC) and discrete diffusion Monte Carlo (DDMC) schemes.
 In this study, we use the spherically-symmetric setup of the SuperNu code to calculate the possible light-curves and spectra expected from WD-NS/BH mergers, similar to how it was done in \citet{Zenati19b}.

 SuperNu code models the homologous free expansion phase of supernovae using a velocity grid.
 The exact mechanism through which the material from the disrupted WD gets ejected into free expansion is still uncertain.
-In particular, most of the WD material at the end of the merger is gravitationally bound to the NS/BH.
-Only a small fraction of mass gets lost dynamically as tidal ejecta \citep{Zenati19b}.
-On the other hand, the gravitational energy budget from the accretion of a few $0.01\,M_\odot$ of material directly onto the surface of the accretor is sufficient to unbind all the remaining material through some feedback mechanism, so long as the energy gets deposited evenly.
+In particular, as we discuss in the results Section~\ref{sec:ResHydro}, our 3-dimensional SPH simulations show that the absolute majority of the WD material at the end of the merger is gravitationally bound to the NS/BH and only a small fraction of mass, of order of a fraction of a per cent, gets lost dynamically as tidal ejecta.
+On the other hand, the gravitational energy budget from the accretion of only a few $0.01\,{\rm M}_\odot$ of material directly onto the surface of the accretor is sufficient to unbind all the remaining material through some feedback mechanism, so long as the energy gets deposited evenly.
 However, the system is highly asymmetric, which makes the exact fraction of the unbound material uncertain.
-Therefore, one may expect that some significant fraction of WD material may get ejected after the merger.
+Therefore, in general, one may expect that some significant fraction of WD material may get ejected after the merger.